Home

 AARON GREENBERG, Arboretum Manager, Laurel Hill Cemetery

 Founded in 1869, West Laurel Hill Cemetery spans nearly 200 acres of gently rolling hills, mature trees, carved stone monuments, historic architectural features, and hundreds of mausoleums.
 Landmarks include the Bell Tower, built in 1887, and the Chapel of Peace, built in 1938.
-It is the final resting place for generations of
+It is the final resting place for generations of Philadelphians from all walks of life and is renowned for its historic landscape and exceptional collection of mature trees and specimen shrubs.

 Join Arboretum Manager Aaron Greenberg for a highlights tour of West Laurel Hill Cemetery, featuring notable trees and shrubs throughout the collection.
 Special emphasis will be given to the impressive maple collection and the cemetery’s commitment to green burial practices.
-From its earliest years, the arboretum has
+From its earliest years, the arboretum has been a vital part of the cemetery’s beauty and design, overseen by founder John Jay Smith, whose passion for horticulture and landscape gardening helped shape

 its development.